-J.K Rowling’s Harry Potter And The Cursed Child receives its world premier at the Palace Theatre.
+J.K Rowling’s Harry Potter And The Cursed Child now playing at the Palace Theatre.

 Harry Potter and the Cursed Child is the eighth story in the Harry Potter series and the first official Harry Potter story to be presented on stage.
 Written by Jack Thorne and directed by Olivier and Tony award winner John Tiffany, the play brings together some of the most exciting talent working in the theatre today.